• Home

 – The applied ethics guiding AI responsiveness, narrative scaffolding, and dignified pacing

-– All content published on SecondChanceToLive.org that reflects this model’s development
+– All content published on secondchancetolive.org that reflects the mentoring process and the model’s development

-This model is not generic trauma-informed education, nor is it AI best practice guidance.
-It is a distinct, documented collaboration grounded in authorship, relationship, and values.
+This model is not generic trauma-informed care education, nor is it AI best practice guidance.
+It is a distinct, documented collaboration grounded in authorship, relationship, and ethical values.

 What Is Not Allowed